Lokeshg012/Email-automation-agent/README.md

-# PULP EMAIL AGENT
+# EMAIL AGENT
 ## *The AI That Never Sleeps (So You Can)*

-Welcome to the **PULP EMAIL AGENT** – an absolutely *unhinged* AI-powered email automation beast that does what 10 sales reps can't: work 24/7 without coffee breaks, sick days, or existential crises.
+Welcome to the **EMAIL AGENT** – an absolutely *unhinged* AI-powered email automation beast that does what 10 sales reps can't: work 24/7 without coffee breaks, sick days, or existential crises.

 This isn't your grandma's email client.
 This is a **fully autonomous, sentiment-analyzing, drip-campaign-running, OpenAI-powered** monster that turns cold leads into warm conversations while you sleep, eat, or question your life choices.